-All models also have magnetic travel blocks that needs to be removed from the travel latches.
+Remove the magnetic travel blocks from the travel latches.

 Now hold the slide out switch in the out position.
 Hold the switch until the motor stops indicating the room is fully extended.

 Retracting is the same procedures in reverse order.
 Make sure the room is retracted and the lockdown paddle latches are firmly engaged PRIOR to storing the stabilizing jacks.